-Whether you’re an experienced store owner or a newbie, by now you should’ve already come to terms with having to create backups before each small or significant website modification.
-Though it might seem obsessive, to worry about safety to that degree, but it is, in fact, just a rule of proper website management.
+Whether you’re an experienced store owner or a newbie, by now you should’ve already come to terms with having to create backups before each small or significant website modification (e.g., Magento backup and restore).
+It is, in fact, a rule of proper website management.

-Migration of data, especially for large businesses, is a complicated and, at times, risky procedure, so Cart2Cart takes the security aspect of it very seriously.
-We create backups on your source and target stores before each migration and even before the free demo migration (if you choose so).
+Migration of data, especially for large businesses, is a complicated and, at times, risky procedure.
+So, Cart2Cart takes the security aspect of it very seriously.
+We create backups on your source and target stores before each Magento database migration and even before the free Demo migration (if you choose so).

-However, some might still want to go an extra mile and create database backups on their own.
+However, some might still want to go the extra mile and create database backups independently.
 Understandably - that’s the one kind of paranoia we fully endorse.
-So, if you happen to be a Magento running security freak, the following article is just for you - it’ll describe two simple ways of making data backups and restoring sites from them properly on Magento.
+If you happen to be a Magento running security freak, the following post is just for you.
+It describes two simple ways of making data backups and restoring stores from them properly during the Magento database migration.

-Despite the overall complexity Magento brings, the procedures of backing up and restoring on it are fairly straightforward:
+Despite the overall complexity Magento brings, the procedures of backing up and restoring data are relatively straightforward:

-Also, you’ll be provided with an option to turn the maintenance mode while the procedure’s is happening.
-We recommend putting a tick next to it, so that no database changes happen whilst you backing it up.
+Also, you can turn the maintenance mode on while the procedure is in progress.
+We recommend putting a tick next to it so that no database changes happen while you are backing it up.

 Since lots of our users seem to use cPanel, we’ll take it as an example:

-Restoring Magento databases doesn’t really deserve a separate instruction since the entire procedure consists of one step.
+Restoring Magento databases doesn’t deserve a separate instruction since the entire procedure consists of one step.